hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/185_my_master.md

 There, too, you find the peculiarity of the Indian nation.
 In the midst of the ignorance in which the average Hindu woman lives, in the midst of what is called in Western countries her lack of freedom, there could arise a woman of supreme spirituality.
-She was a Sannyâsini; for women also give up the world, throw away their property, do not marry, and devote themselves to the worship of the Lord.
+She was a Sannyāsini; for women also give up the world, throw away their property, do not marry, and devote themselves to the worship of the Lord.
 She came; and when she heard of this boy in the grove, she offered to go and see him; and hers